pkdone/mongo-agg-schema-analyzer/README.md

 ## Running The 'Raw' Extract Schema Function

-If you only want to execute the `extractSchema()` function with a minimal aggregation pipeline to just see its raw output, run:
+If you only want to execute the `extractSchema()` function with a minimal aggregation pipeline to just see the function's raw output, run:

 ```javascript
 var pipeline = [